Kanye West presidential campaigns: Results

 In addition, the Roque De La Fuente / Kanye West ticket won 60,160 votes in California (0.34%; 5th out of 6).
 The winner was Joe Biden (D).

 West's voters base varied among education levels, age, race, gender, and partisanship.
 However his voters were more likely to be religious on average.
+Had West won he would've been the first elected President to have been a professional musician.

 2024 presidential campaign

 On the morning of November 4, 2020, West conceded in a tweet that read "WELP KANYE 2024 🕊".
 In August 2021, West issued Donda merchandise including a "$200 layered t-shirt that features both the presidential seal and the numbers '2024'".
 On November 20, 2022, West confirmed his candidacy for the presidency in 2024 while answering paparazzi questions, also revealing that far-right commentator Milo Yiannopoulos and live streamer Sneako were working for his campaign.

 Trump–West–Fuentes meeting

-Within a few days after his announcement, West visited Donald Trump at Mar-a-Lago, along with political advisor Karen Giorno and conservative commentator Nick Fuentes, a white nationalist and Holocaust denier.
+Within a few days after his announcement, West visited Donald Trump at Mar-a-Lago, along with political advisor Karen Giorno and far-right commentator Nick Fuentes, a white nationalist and Holocaust denier.
 On November 24, West released a video in which he stated that Trump began screaming at him and telling him that he was going to lose after West asked Trump to be his vice-presidential candidate, stating:

 When Trump started basically screaming at me at the table telling me I was going to lose — I mean has that ever worked for anyone in history.
 I'm like hold on, hold on, hold on, Trump, you're talking to Ye.

 In response, Trump released a statement that after contacting him earlier in the week to arrange the visit, West "unexpectedly showed up with three of his friends, whom I knew nothing about", with whom Trump dined, and that "the dinner was quick and uneventful".
 Trump further elaborated several days later that he met with Kanye to "help a seriously troubled man, who just happens to be black... who has been decimated in his business and virtually everything else".
 Trump also stated that he told West, "don't run for office, a total waste of time, can't win".